C33620/dao-project/README.md

 # DAO Project

-A small governance DAO built with Hardhat 3 and OpenZeppelin contracts.
-Token holders can create proposals, vote on them, queue successful proposals through a timelock, and execute approved decisions on-chain.
+A governance DAO built with Hardhat 3 and OpenZeppelin contracts.
+Token holders can propose changes, vote on them, queue approved proposals through a timelock, and execute them on-chain.

-## What this project does
+## Overview

-This project implements a classic DAO governance lifecycle:
+This project implements a standard DAO governance lifecycle around a simple `Box` contract used as the execution target.

-- Create proposals
+Governance flow:
-- Vote on proposals
+1. Delegate voting power.
-- Queue successful proposals
+2. Create a proposal.
-- Execute approved decisions after a timelock delay
+3. Vote during the voting period.

-The current local demo governs a simple `Box` contract, which is used to prove that proposals can be executed end to end through the DAO flow.
+4. Queue a successful proposal in the timelock.

-## Governance flow
+5. Execute it after the timelock delay.

-The governance lifecycle in this project is:
+6. Update the target contract state on-chain.

-1. A token holder delegates voting power.
+## Contracts

-2. A proposal is created.
+- `GovernanceToken.sol` — governance token with voting power.
-3. Token holders vote during the voting period.
+- `MyGovernor.sol` — governor contract managing proposals, voting, queueing, execution, and cancellation.
-4. If the proposal succeeds, it is queued in the timelock.
+- `MyTimelockController.sol` — timelock enforcing delayed execution.
-5. After the timelock delay, it can be executed.
+- `Box.sol` — simple target contract used to verify end-to-end governance execution.
-6. The target contract state is updated on-chain. [web:845][web:843]
+- `MockVotesToken.sol` — helper contract used only for testing.

 ## Project structure